bobemoe/OpenHiit/README.md

 Build
 -----

-This project is coded in Python and uses Kivy to build an "App"
+This project is coded in Python using [Kivy](http://kivy.org).

+Only tested on Android and can be built using [Buildozer](https://buildozer.io/) and the buildozer.spec provided.

-Only tested on Android but should work on iOS and other platforms supported by Kivy, but you'll have to package your own: http://kivy.org/docs/guide/packaging.html
+Should work on iOS and other platforms supported by Buildozer, but you'll have to build your own package: http://kivy.org/docs/guide/packaging.html

 Credits